OSSSC-edu/supply-chain.github.io/package-managers.md

 ![](./img/vim-packages.png){:height="50%" width="50%"}

 As can be seen from the figure, system-level package managers also include metadata for each package.
 This metadata includes the functionalities provided by the package, information about its developers, and perhaps most importantly, the list of other packages it depends on, i.e., its **dependencies**.
 For example, the Vim editor depends on the [libacl1](https://packages.debian.org/bullseye/libacl1) package.
-We will learn more about dependencies in the next section.

 Below is a list with some of the most popular package managers for different operating systems: